Illuminati (comics): Earth-231

 In this reality, Mister Fantastic killed the other Illuminati members to keep them from being too ambitious.

 Earth-976

 In this reality, the Illuminati consisted of Iron Man, Mister Fantastic, Namor, Black Bolt, Doctor Doom and Magneto.
 The Superhuman Registration Act and the Initiative were successfully implemented because Doctor Doom and Magneto were members of the Illuminati.

 Earth-2319

 This Illuminati included Mister Fantastic, Doctor Doom, the Black Panther, Yellowjacket, Captain Britain (Betsy Braddock), Captain Britain (Brian Braddock), Iron Man and Emma Frost.
 They and their world were destroyed by Mapmakers during an incursion event.

 Earth-23099

 This Illuminati included Mister Fantastic, Iron Man, Professor X, Shuri, Black Panther, Black Bolt, Magneto and Mar-Vell.
 They and their world were destroyed by Black Priests during an incursion.

 Marvel Apes

 In the Marvel Apes universe, the Illuminati are referred to as the Prime Eight.
 They consist of Black Bolt, Cleook, Doctor Doom, Nicole Furry, Hulk, Iron Mandrill, Professor X and Silverback Surfer.

+Ultimate Universe

+As the Maker escapes Earth-616, he comes across Earth-6160, deciding to alter its history, and establishing himself as its Imperator.
+He reshapes the global status quo and forms an equivalent of the Illuminati known as The Maker's Council.